CombatExtended-Continued/CombatExtended/Building.md

 ```
 `start` will open the sln file with whatever IDE you have set to open .sln files by default.
 You can also just open the sln file normally.

-After this, building is just building the solution, references will be pulled from Nuget, and the assemblies should be automatically publicised by the msbuild task.
+This will lead to references being pulled from Nuget.
+The assemblies should be automatically publicised by the msbuild task.
 The resulting assembly will be in `$(root)/Assemblies/CombatExtended.dll`.

 ## Other options